-Portfolio Summary | February 28, 2023 | Institutional Class HLMRX
+Portfolio Summary | February 28, 2024 | Institutional Class HLMRX and/or Expense Reimbursement

 The International Small Companies Portfolio (the "Portfolio") seeks long-term capital appreciation through investments in equity securities of small companies based outside the United States.

 This table describes the fees and expenses that you may pay if you buy, hold and sell shares of the Institutional Class of the Portfolio.
 You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the tables and examples below.